mossbanay/Psychology-3-4/Questions/Chapter7.md

 #### What role does the hippocampus play in the formation of emotional memories?

-The hippocampus strengthens the emotional memories in long-term storage.
+The hippocampus encodes the emotional details of an event in the memory trace.

 #### Identify the independent and dependent variables in the study by Antoine Bechara and colleagues (1995)